Credit 101: The College Student’s Guide to Credit Cards

-College students are credit card company’s ideal consumers.
-As newly independent young adults, they tend to be loyal customers to their first credit card company over time as well as high spenders.
+College students are a credit card company’s ideal consumers.
+As newly independent young adults, they tend to be loyal customers to their first credit card company over time.
+College students are also high spenders.
 More spending means paying more interest which means more money for the company.

 Credit card companies used to target college students using promotional materials such as free t-shirts and bags in exchange for signing up for their credit card.
 Many of these students didn’t even have an income to pay their bills, yet were encouraged to apply anyway.

 In 2009, the Credit Card Accountability, Responsibility, and Disclosure (CARD) Act was passed and put into effect in February 2010.
-The law required more transparency in the practices of credit card companies and imposed new regulations for promotions and marketing tactics.
+The law required more transparency in the practices of credit card companies.
+CARD also imposed new regulations for promotions and marketing tactics.

 As part of the law, credit card companies were no longer able to offer free gifts or promotions within 1,000 feet of a college campus.
 Unfortunately, this hasn’t stopped the manipulative marketing.

 Apply for the credit card, not the promotion.
 Don’t be tempted by the offers and freebies.
 If it sounds too good to be true, it probably is.
-Make sure that your decision to apply for a credit card is 100% your own without any influence from the company.
+Make sure that your decision to apply for a credit card is 100% your own.
+Do not get any influence from the credit card company!

-At the end of the day, these companies are out to make a profit.
-While getting credit card can be a mutually beneficial transaction, stay one step ahead by being educated and well-informed.
+These companies are out to make a profit.
+While getting a credit card can be a mutually beneficial transaction, stay one step ahead by being educated and well-informed.

 Applying for a Credit Card

 You’ve thought about it, and you’ve decided to get a credit card.
 Congratulations on your first step to establishing good credit and setting yourself up for financial success down the road.

 The CARD Act requires all applicants under 21 to provide proof of an independent source of income that is sufficient to repay what is charged.
 If this can’t be provided, there must be a cosigner that is to be held financially responsible, usually a parent or guardian.